zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "Is it true?" he said.
 "They're saying all down the train that Harry Potter's in this compartment.
 So it's you, is it?"

 "Yes," said Harry.
 He was looking at the other boys.
-Both of them werethickset and looked extremely mean.
+Both of them were thickset and looked extremely mean.
 Standing on either side of the paleboy, they looked like bodyguards.

 "Oh, this is Crabbe and this is Goyle," said the pale boy carelessly,noticing where Harry was looking.
 "And my name's Malfoy, Draco Malfoy."

 Ron gave a slight cough, which might have been hiding a snigget.
-DracoMalfoy looked at him.
+Draco Malfoy looked at him.

 "Think my name's funny, do you?
 No need to ask who you are.
 My fathe told me all the Weasleys have red hair, freckles, and more children than they can afford."